Speaker

 Description

-The CuCrZr alloy has emerged as a preferred material for thermal absorbers in synchrotron light sources, balancing mechanical strength, thermal conductivity, and cost-effectiveness.
-Yet, thermal fatigue design criteria for CuCrZr components under high-intensity X-ray beam exposure are not well established.
-This is due to a lack of experimental data from test specimens subjected to several thousand cycles of localized high temperatures exceeding 300°C. To address this gap, thermal fatigue tests were conducted on CuCrZr photon shutters at the NSLS-II instrumentation front end.
-This setup, receiving an X-ray beam from an undulator (16 kW/mrad² peak power density at 500 mA), resulted in a peak normal power density of 38.8 W/mm² on the shutters.
-Within the beam footprints, calculated peak temperatures ranged from 322°C to 416°C. This paper presents the experimental setup, the test results, and finite element analyses of the photon shutters' thermo-mechanical responses.
-Drawing from both experimental and analytical findings, a conservative thermal fatigue design criterion for CuCrZr absorbers is proposed.
+The CuCrZr alloy has emerged as a preferred material for thermal absorbers in synchrotron light sources, bal-ancing mechanical strength, thermal conductivity, and cost-effectiveness.
+However, thermal fatigue design criteria for CuCrZr components under high-intensity X-ray beam exposure are not well established.
+This gap exists due to a lack of experimental data from test specimens subjected to several thousand cycles of localized high temperatures exceeding 300 °C. To address this gap, thermal fatigue tests were conducted on three CuCrZr photon shutters at the NSLS-II instrumentation front end.
+The experimental setup, receiving an X-ray beam from an undulator, provided a peak power density ranging from 19.95 W/mm² to 38.80 W/mm² on the photon shutters’ surfaces.
+Within the beam footprints, calculated peak temperatures ranged from 326.8 °C to 416.5 °C. This paper presents the experimental setup, the test results, and finite element analyses of the thermomechanical response of the photon shutters.
+Based on both experimental and analytical findings, thermal design guidelines are proposed for CuCrZr absorbers, masks, and photon shutters.

 Funding Agency